Garfield High School (Akron, Ohio): History

+Garfield High School opened for classes on September 7, 1926, and was formally dedicated on November 19.
+James R. Garfield, the son of the slain president, gave the principal address at the ceremony.
+Just one month after its dedication, though, the district nearly closed the high school to convert it to a junior high after an audit found that the district's six high schools had 3,000 more seats than they did students.
+Protests from students and the Firestone Park neighborhood, however, led the board to reverse the decision in January 1927.
+In 1966, Garfield High School became the first comprehensive high school in Akron when it opened an addition for vocational education facilities.

-Garfield merged with Kenmore High School for the 2017–18 school year due to declining enrollment and rising costs.
-While the new building is constructed at the Garfield site, the combined school at the Kenmore location will be known as Kenmore-Garfield.
-Kenmore-Garfield High School opened in the fall of 2017.
+Garfield closed in 2017 at the end of the 2016–17 school year and merged with Kenmore High School for the 2017–18 school year due to declining enrollment and rising costs.
+While the new building was constructed at the Garfield site, the combined school at the Kenmore location was named Kenmore–Garfield, but retained Garfield's colors and the Golden Rams team name.

 In May 2021, it was announced that the new building at the Garfield site would be called Garfield Community Learning Center, which the school board hoped would allow the Kenmore name to stay on a building in the Kenmore neighborhood.

 Demographics

 In the 2011–2012 school year, the average enrollment was 880 students.
 The student body was 62.1% black (non-Hispanic), 26.1% white (non-Hispanic), 5.5% multi-racial, 3.9% Asian/Pacific Islander, and 2.0% Hispanic.
 87.7% of the students were classified as economically disadvantaged, and 22.1% had learning disabilities.